 Once Teddy began to roll over, it was time to transition him out the Ollie Swaddle.
 We tried using these Halo arms out swaddle blankets (which Chickie LOVED from months 3-6) but poor Bear kept getting stuck after rolling over onto his belly in the middle of the night!
 Our friend recommended we use Baby Merlin’s Magic Sleepsuit and it did the trick!
 Teddy has been sleeping in the Magic Sleepsuit for the past two or so months and he has been sleeping AMAZING.
 Seriously!
 Like 12 hours..
 Did I just jinx myself for putting that in writing?
 Please say it aint so..
 If you decide to go for the Magic Sleepsuit, one of them is plenty.

 Once baby is older and ready for some more freedom while he/she sleeps, a good sleep sack or wearable blanket will come in handy.
 Gunapods are my absolute favorites!
-Chickie is obsessed with her “mantita” to this day!
-They have a zipper all around in case you need to change diapers overnight and they are SO incredibly soft!
+Chickie is obsessed with her “mantita” to this day! [update: she wore it until well into age 3!
+They have been inherited by Bear and he’s just as obsessed! ] They have a zipper all around in case you need to change diapers overnight and they are SO incredibly soft!
 This time around we will probably skip the Halo arms out swaddle blankets and go straight from the Magic Sleep Suit to the Gunapod.
 With Chickie we got three Gunapods and it was plenty!

 I have run through the gambit of fancy/cute looking humidifiers.
 I have bought every. single. one.
 Guess what?
 NONE have worked as well for us as this $20 Vicks one!
 The Dyson, which was the most expensive, was the first one to break, k?
 SAVE YO’ MONEY girlfriend and buy the Vicks humidifier.
 Seriously!
 When the kids are reeeally stuffed up, I pop in one of these scented VapoPads in the humidifier before they go to bed; the eucalyptus mist it puts out seems to help my tiny humans!